Guallatiri: Ice

-Volcanic units overlie glacial deposits, or inversely glacial deposits such as various types of moraines overlie older volcanic rocks.
-Older volcanic rocks bear glacial striations and volcanic bombs on the lower flanks may have been transported there by glaciers.
+Volcanic units are found both overlying and underlying glacial deposits such as moraines.
+Older volcanic rocks bear glacial striations, and volcanic bombs on the lower flanks may have been transported there by glaciers.

 Geology

-Off the western coast of South America, the Nazca Plate subducts beneath the South America Plate at a rate of about 7–9 cm/year.
-The subduction process is responsible for the volcanism of the Northern Volcanic Zone (NVZ), Central Volcanic Zone (CVZ) and Southern Volcanic Zone (SVZ) and has also driven the formation of the Altiplano during the last 25 million years.
+Off the western coast of South America, the Nazca Plate subducts beneath the South American Plate at a rate of about 7–9 cm/year.
+The subduction process is responsible for the volcanism of the Northern Volcanic Zone, Central Volcanic Zone (CVZ) and Southern Volcanic Zone, and has also driven the formation of the Altiplano during the last 25 million years.

 The CVZ is a 1500 km long chain of volcanoes spanning southern Peru, northern Chile, western Bolivia and northwestern Argentina.
-It contains about 58 volcanoes which are potentially active or active, 33 of which are located within Chile.
-The most active of these is Lascar, which in 1993 produced the largest historical eruption of northern Chile.
+It contains about 58 active or potentially active volcanoes, 33 of which are located within Chile.
+The most active CVZ volcano is Lascar, which in 1993 produced the largest historical eruption of northern Chile.

 Guallatiri rises above Oligocene to Pliocene age volcanic and sedimentary rocks, which define the Lupica and Lauca Formations.
-The Lupica Formation is older and consists mainly of volcanic rocks, while the Lauca Formation is formed by volcanic and sedimentary rocks that were deposited within the basin and in part glacially overprinted.
-The basement consists of Archean to Precambrian-Paleozoic rocks.
+The Lupica Formation is older and consists mainly of volcanic rocks, while the Lauca Formation is formed by volcanic and sedimentary rocks that were deposited within the basin and in part altered by glaciers.
+Archean to Precambrian-Paleozoic rocks make up the basement.
 There is evidence that the terrain was tectonically active during the Quaternary.

 Composition

-The composition of volcanic rocks ranges from andesite to rhyolite; with dacites being predominant.
+The composition of Guallatiri's rocks ranges from andesite over dacite to rhyolite, with dacites being predominant.
 The summit dome is formed by dacite and most outcrops are trachyandesite and trachydacite.
 The rocks define a potassium-rich calc-alkaline suite and contain amphibole, apatite, biotite, clinopyroxene, olivine and plagioclase phenocrysts, similar to other volcanoes in the region.
-The occurrence of obsidian has been reported.
+A single lava bomb made out of obsidian has been found.
 Mafic rock enclaves have been observed in Domo Tinto rocks, which indicate that mafic magmas were injected into the magma chamber and mixed with already present magma.
 Fractional crystallization and magma mixing processes gave rise to Guallatiri's magmas.